How to Grow and Care for Alocasia wentii (Went's Hardy Alocasia) Indoors

 Temperature and Humidity

-Alocasia wentii requires high humidity inorder to thrive.
-To elevate humidity, set the pot on a wet pebble tray or place it in a bathroom and other moist areas in the home.
+Alocasia wentii thrives in high humidity of 60-70%.
+To elevate humidity, set the pot on a wet pebble tray or grow it in a well-lit bathroom and other moist areas in the home.
 Check out these techniques on how to raise the humidity for houseplants.

 Potting Soil